Generative AI can code! What are you going to do about it?

 As a counter argument, you can do exactly the same with example code given in the documentation for i.e. PyGame now.
 Sure, it will require more elbow grease if you don’t know Python at all - but it’s possible.
 Still though, what you see is what you get.
 Something that seems to work but you don’t know why and how.
 You can’t guarantee it has no bugs nor that it’s production ready.
-In fact, I’d argue that if you’d want to release such game as a product, it would be harder to maintain it with AI than actually learning the technology behind it.
+In fact, I’d argue that if you’d want to release such game as a product, it would be harder to maintain it with AI than actually learning the technology behind it and do it yourself.

 Five stages of AI reception